 Post-graduation: About a third of our graduates plan to attend graduate or professional school immediately after graduation.
 The majority of those students are accepted to a graduate or professional program before they graduate from Hendrix.

 Doctoral Degree Production: 40% in Medical, Law, PhD, or Master's program; 50% employed or in public service; 2% unemployed

-Athletics: 43% of all students are athletes.
+Athletics: 37% of all students participate in intercollegiate athletics.

-NCAA Division III, Southern Athletic Association: Baseball (M), Basketball (M & W), Cross country (M & W), Field hockey (W), Football (M), Golf (M & W), Lacrosse (M & W), Soccer (M & W), Softball (W), Swimming and diving (M & W), Tennis (M & W), Track and field (M & W), and Volleyball (W)
+NCAA Division III, Southern Athletic Association: Baseball (M), Basketball (M & W), Beach Volleyball (W), Cross Country (M & W), Field Hockey (W), Football (M), Golf (M & W), Lacrosse (M & W), Soccer (M & W), Softball (W), Swimming and Diving (M & W), Tennis (M & W), Track and Field (M & W), and Volleyball (W)

-Comprehensive fee, 2016-17: $54,020 (tuition, room, board, and mandatory fees)
+Comprehensive fee, 2018-19: $58,074 (tuition, room, board, and mandatory fees)

 Financial aid: 100 percent of students receive some form of achievement-based and/or need-based state, federal, or institutional assistance; 87% of financial need met (on average); $38,736 average award for 2017-18

 Academic consortium: Associated Colleges of the South

 Major accreditations: Higher Learning Commission, University Senate of the United Methodist Church, American Chemical Society, American Society for Biochemistry and Molecular Biology.